2austin/2austin.github.io/README.md

 # My CS Journey

-Welcome to my learning station.
+Welcome to my learning station. \
+This is **NOT** about perfection, or even polished edges. \
+This is about building something I know, trust, and understand.

 ## Purpose